chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 For the past few years, I’ve kept current on developments in the machine learning (ML) world through courses and interest groups.
 One thing I’ve noticed is that a lot of success stories were recycled from the business world.
 Although there are many potential military applications, especially for intelligence, these generally can’t be shared publicly due to security.
 Yet, there are open source datasets that can easily be repurposed for high-payoff military applications.
 I thought it might be useful to showcase how quickly one can develop a prototype for a problem statement of interest to the military using an open source dataset.

 ## Military Application: Intelligence, Surveillance, and Reconnaissance
 One area of artificial intelligence (AI) that is of immense value for Intelligence, Surveillance and Reconnaissance (ISR) is **computer vision** (CV).
 CV greatly enhances operators' efficiency in exploiting image and video data, thereby increasing their capacity to pursue other higher-value lines of work.
-However. the idea of applying CV for ISR is not new.
+The idea of applying CV for ISR is not new.
 Published in 1987, [this paper](https://pdfs.semanticscholar.org/b1b9/5e3a74e6b8952bcd286393a6bd23f09a5836.pdf) proposed that AI and signal processing could be used to better understand images.

 Today, many militaries are investing in CV for ISR.
 Some applications include recognition of military vehicles in social media[^1], recognition of camouflaged military targets[^2], battlefield object detection[^3], and person detection in military contexts[^4] to name a few.
 The US, China, and Russia are investing heavily in AI (with image recognition as one of the applications) to enhance their ISR capabilities.[^5] There's no reason why the RSAF shouldn't do the same.
 Thankfully, CV models can be developed at low cost and quickly (depending on which technology partner is chosen).